Todd Sauerbrun: Professional career

-He was drafted by the Chicago Bears 56th overall in the 1995 NFL Draft.
+Sauerbrun was drafted in the second round by the Chicago Bears 56th overall in the 1995 NFL draft.
 He spent five seasons with the Bears, and is ranked second on the team in all-time punting average.
 Sauerbraun tore his ACL in the third game of the 1998 season and missed the rest of the year.
 He was injured after a Tampa Bay Buccaneers player landed on his leg after a punt that drew a roughing the punter penalty.
 He spent the 2000 season with the Kansas City Chiefs, and was signed by the Carolina Panthers before the 2001 season.

 Sauerbrun achieved both his greatest success and biggest problems while with Carolina.
 He was picked for the Pro Bowl to represent the NFC in the 2002, 2003, and 2004 seasons.
 Sauerbrun also became the first player from either conference since the AFL-NFL Merger in 1970 to lead his conference in gross punting average for three consecutive seasons (2001–2003).
 However, during the 2004 season, the Panthers were riddled with injuries, and at one point, starting placekicker John Kasay suffered a leg injury, and the Panthers were forced to use Sauerbrun to replace Kasay.
 Sauerbrun refused to kick unless he was reimbursed for fines he incurred when he was overweight.

 In December 2004, he was charged with driving under the influence, and he was named in an investigation of steroids use in the NFL linked to a South Carolina doctor during the 2004 season.

 As of 2017's NFL off-season, Todd Sauerbrun held at least 10 Panthers franchise records, including: